Skip to main content

 About Nascentes do Taquari

-Nascentes do Taquari State Park protects approximately 30,618 hectares of Cerrado highlands in eastern Mato Grosso do Sul, Brazil, near the municipalities of Alcinópolis, Costa Rica, and Camapuã.
-Established in 1999, the park safeguards the headwaters of the Taquari River, one of the most important tributaries of the Paraguay River and a critical water source for the Pantanal wetlands downstream.
-The park sits atop the Serra do Taquari plateau and features dramatic Cerrado landscapes, sandstone cliffs, waterfalls, clear springs, and archaeological sites with ancient rock art.
-It plays a vital ecological role as a hydrological and biodiversity refuge in a region heavily impacted by soybean agriculture and cattle ranching.
+Nascentes do Taquari State Park protects approximately 30,618 hectares of Cerrado highlands in eastern Mato Grosso do Sul, Brazil, in the municipalities of Alcinópolis and Costa Rica.
+[1] Established in 1999, the park safeguards the headwaters of the Taquari River, one of the most important tributaries of the Paraguay River and a critical water source for the Pantanal wetlands downstream.
+[2] The park sits atop the Serra do Taquari plateau and features dramatic Cerrado landscapes, sandstone cliffs, waterfalls, clear springs, and archaeological sites with ancient rock art.
+It forms part of the Pantanal Biosphere Reserve and plays a vital ecological role as a hydrological and biodiversity refuge in a region heavily impacted by soybean agriculture and cattle ranching.

 Wildlife Ecosystems

 The park's Cerrado and gallery forest habitats support a variety of wildlife, including maned wolves, giant anteaters, giant armadillos, tapirs, pumas, ocelots, pampas deer, and marsh deer.
 Primates include black-tufted marmosets and capuchin monkeys.
-Birdlife is especially rich, with over 200 species including blue-and-yellow macaws, red-and-green macaws, toucans, king vultures, harpy eagles (rarely), burrowing owls, seriemas, and numerous Cerrado specialists.
+Birdlife is especially rich, with blue-and-yellow macaws, red-and-green macaws, toucans, king vultures, burrowing owls, seriemas, and numerous Cerrado specialists.
 The headwater streams support several species of characins, catfish, and other freshwater fish, along with otters and caimans in larger pools.
 Reptiles include tegus, boa constrictors, and rattlesnakes, while amphibians and invertebrates flourish in the humid gallery forests along the springs.

 Flora Ecosystems